dimitris-per/dimitris-per/README.md

 <br>

-# // Interested in Full Stack Development, Cybersecurity & Graphic Design.
+# // Interested mostly in Cybersecurity & Graphic Design but currently into Full-Stack development.

 <br>
 <!--